codedthemes/mantis-free-react-admin-template/README.md

 ## Mantis Pro version

-Mantis will be soon available for purchase.
+Mantis will soon available for purchase.

 #### Preview